hotosm/underpass/README.md

 Underpass is a **data engine** that proccesses **OpenStreetMap** data in **near real time**.

-It provides customizable **statistics** and **validation** reports and it can also be used to update a local copy of the OSM database,

-It's designed to be high performance on modest hardware.
+It provides customizable **statistics** and **validation** reports and it can also be used to update a local copy of the OSM database.
+It is designed to be **high performance** on modest hardware.

 ## Quick start